-Counselling provides a regular time and space for people to talk about their troubles and explore difficult feelings in an environment that is dependable, free from intrusion and confidential.
+Counselling provides a regular time and space for students to talk about their troubles and explore difficult feelings in an environment that is dependable, free from intrusion and confidential.
 A counsellor should respect your viewpoint while helping you to deal with specific problems, cope with crises, improve relationships, or develop better ways of living.
 A counsellor recognises that we are all individuals who have a different set of experiences and situations to encounter throughout our lives.
 Our reactions to these experiences are also unique.
 Despite the name, counsellors don’t usually offer advice.
 Instead, they help you to gain insight into your feelings and behaviour and help you to make changes if you want to.

 Having someone who is independent from what is happening in your life can give you the space to express exactly how you feel, without the fear of being judged.